 - A second version of the Studio project (1.1.0) is ready that includes both correction sets and some improvements is ready for test and deployment.

 - After version 1.1.0 of the project is deployed a new maintenance branch is created for bug fixes on that version.

 This how-to requires to have access to the advanced features of Nuxeo.
 Please contact your sales representative to activate them.

-To help following this how-to we provide you with some correction examples based on the a Contract document type as described in the Getting Started with Nuxeo Studio how-to.
-Of course you can do whatever modification on your project, the goal here being to give you guidelines to work with branches for the maintenance of your application.
+To help following this how-to we provide you with some correction examples based on the a Contract document type as described in this tutorial.
+Of course you can do whatever modification on your project, the goal here is to give you guidelines to work with branches for the maintenance of your application.
 The required properties to complete this how-to using the Contract example are:

 - In the Contract schema, a field